 The benefit of eating greens

-Leafy greens contain dietary fiber, omega 3 fats, vitamins, minerals and an arsenal of phytonutrients including beta-carotene, lutein and zeaxanthin.
-Certain leafy greens such as chard, kale, cabbage, bok choy, romaine, beet greens, dandelion greens, and spinach are all superstars in nutrition that should be a mainstay in all anti-cancer diets.
+Certain leafy greens such as spinach, Swiss chard, kale, cabbage, bok choy, romaine, wheatgrass, carrot greens, beet greens, and dandelion greens are all superstars in nutrition that should be a mainstay in all anti-cancer diets.
 They can easily be steamed, sauteed as a side dish, added to salads, soups and stews, run through a masticating juicer or blended into smoothies.

 Making a side dish with greens

-A simple recipe for cooking with greens is to lightly saute them until wilted using extra virgin olive or coconut oil, add salt and pepper and a squeeze of lemon or lime juice, or balsamic vinegar upon serving.
+A simple recipe for cooking with greens is to lightly saute them until wilted using cold pressed coconut oil, add salt and pepper and a squeeze of lemon or lime juice, or balsamic vinegar upon serving.
 This recipe is great for using the greens from carrots, radishes, beets and turnips as they are much higher in vitamin A, C and K and antioxidants than the root vegetables obtained from them.

 Kale- is a rich source of organosulfur compounds, which have been shown to reduce the risk of many cancers, especially one of the most deadly forms, colon cancer.
 The cancer-protective compounds in kale have thus been the subject of intense research, particularly their role in blocking the growth of cancer cells and inducing cancer cell death (apoptosis).
 Kale is one of the most nutrient dense foods that you can eat.
 It is packed with vitamins and minerals, especially high in vitamins A, C, B6, and K and is a standout for antioxidants (especially carotenoids and more than 45 different flavonoids) including beta-carotene, lutein, zeaxanthin, kaempferol, quercetin and glucosinolates, an anticancer nutrient.